SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/in-service/statistics/request.md

     * **Show time interval in minutes**: If enabled, the calculated time intervals are displayed as number of minutes.
 Convenient if you would like to export the data and use them to display a graph.

     * **Display dates as YYYY-MM-DD**: If enabled, dates will be written in this format.
-This can be useful if you want to export the data to another program.
+Useful if you want to export the data to another program.

     * **Hide empty rows**: If enabled, rows in the calculated dataset containing only nulls/zeros will be ignored.